RainingComputers/shnootalk-cloud-compile/README.md

 | MONGO_COLLECTION      | Name of the collection to use
 | MONGO_URL_SECRET_NAME | Name of the secret in which MongoDB connection string is present.
 This secret will be used by jobs to connect to the database, and should be deployed in COMPILE_JOB_NAMESPACE
 | MONGO_URL_SECRET_KEY  | The key in which the connection string is present in the above secret MONGO_URL_SECRET_NAME
+| JOB_TIMEOUT           | Sets TIMEOUT env variable on the Job

 ### Job env variables (controlled by server)